luyufan498/Adaptive-Computing-Challenge-2021/README.md

 1. Sample data

     The fist functionality of this lib is getting platform status data.
-Currently, this lib supports 7 different data sources: 5 preset sources (LPD temperature, FPD temperature, total power consumption, PL temperature and fps) and 2 custom sources.
+Currently, this lib supports 7 different data sources: 5 preset sources (LPD temperature, FPD temperature, total power consumption, PL temperature and FPS) and 2 custom sources.

-    When using Preset data sources except fps, the plugin will read the Proc file in the petalinux system to get the platform status.
+    When using Preset data sources except FPS, the plugin will read the proc file in the petalinux system to get the platform status.

-    When using custom data sources, the plugin will read the data from a custom file.
-In this way, users can display custom data or use it in other boards (we have tested it in ZCU104).
+    When using the custom data sources, the plugin will read the data from a custom file.
+In this way, users can display custom data or use it in other boards (e.g. we have tested it in ZCU104).

     FPS is a spacial data sources.
-Plugin calculates the average fps of the current video processing branch.
+Plugin calculates the average FPS of the current video processing branch.
 However, it can not get the fps information from other branches, which is inconvenient in 4K mode.
-In our demo, the fps data can be output to a file, so that the plugin in display branch can read it by using custom data sources.
+In our demo, the FPS data can be output to a file, so that the plugin in display branch can read it from custom data files.

 2. Draw chart

     Another functionality of this lib is to draw waveforms with acceptable performance cost.
-As shown in the figure, lib can draw the waveform in two different modes: 1) filled mode and 2) line mode.
+As shown in the performance figure, lib can draw the waveform in two different modes: 1) Filled mode and 2) Line mode.
 The title and real-time data can also be drawn on the frames.

     Due to CPU costs of Draw, we also provide a number of parameters for optimization.
 It is supported to disable the title, data and overlay.
-There is also a optimization option for this lib, so that you can draw half of pixels only on UV planes to lower the costs.
+There is also an optimization option for this lib, so that you can draw half of pixels only on UV planes to lower the costs.
 In the best case, filled mode costs 150 us, while the line mode costs 50 us.

 ## Host program

-To trigger dynamical switch, there is a python host program to interact with the plugins in video processing pipes.
+To trigger dynamical switch, a Python host program to interact with the plugins in video processing pipeline has been also developped.
 Because the host program is a separate program, it uses IPC to read information and send command.

 To use the named pipe to control the video pipeline, there are a few steps:
 1. Install the new library file (so) to replace the official plugins.
 2. Prepare the configuration file (JSON) to set communication methods.
-3. Use gstreamer to start a pipeline or use the provided shell script to start the video pipeline.
+3. Use Gstreamer to start a pipeline or use the provided shell script to start the video pipeline.
 4. Start the Python program to control the video pipeline by sending commands

 All the control interfaces are designed in python.
 So you can easily control the video pipeline.
 Here I list the python APIs in our demo for controlling the video pipelines.
-Please see [host example](./host_program/video-management-%20example.ipynb) for detailed usage.
+Please see [host example](./host_program/video-management-%20example.ipynb) for the detailed instructions.

 ```python
 class kv260adpModelCtr(object):